Green Mountain RSVP’s Stuff the Bus

 Top the Truck

 In 2013, the Foodshelf ran a community-wide daylong food drive to “Fill the Seats” at Next Stage Theater Arts.
 Now, called “Top the Truck,” we take curbside donations, including cash, all day long and fill a Soundview Paper Company truck.
 All area schools get involved: The Grammar School tries to fill their school bus and brings it down packed; Putney Central School students load wagons and walk them down the hill; students from Greenwood School, Putney School and Landmark College help accept donations, weigh the donations, and “Top the Truck.”
-This is our biggest drive.
+This is our biggest drive and takes place annually in September.
 It helps build awareness in town that there is a food shelf and that we need the community support to keep it operating.

 Thanksgiving Harvest Bags